When you buy a box of cartridges, you may see detailed information about the products, such as the size, price, and grain value.

 The Grain Value Meaning

-Many shooters have understood wrong about the meaning of the “grain,” they thought that it shows the amount of gunpowder in each bullet.
+Many shooters have misunderstood the meaning of the “grain.”
+They thought it shows the amount of gunpowder in each bullet.

 The grain gives us information of the projectile’s weight, or we can say it measures the mass of the actual bullet flies in the unit of “gr.”